barbulescualex/MaterialFields/README.md

 # MaterialFields [WIP]

-A UI driven text entry and value selection framework for better UI and modular validation layers.
+A Material Guidelines UI driven text entry and value selection framework for better UI and modular validation layers.

 ---